On the complexity of proximal gradient and proximal gradient-Newton-CG methods for \(\ell_1\)-regularized Optimization: Conclusions

 \section{Conclusions}

 In this paper, we present two second-order methods for \(\ell_1\)-norm regularized nonconvex composite problems.
 We establish the concepts of strong* and weak \((\veg, \veh)\)-2o points.
 We show that the iteration and computational complexity of the hybrid proximal gradient and negative curvature method for identifying a strong* \((\varepsilon, \varepsilon^{\frac{1}{2}})\)-2o point are \(\mathcal{O}(\varepsilon^{-2})\) and \({\mathcal{O}}(\varepsilon^{-\frac{9}{4}})\) with high probability, respectively.
-We establish local superlinear convergence rate for the first phase of HPGNCM for nonconvex problem under the metric \(q\)-subregularity condition with \(q > 1\).
+We establish the local superlinear convergence rate for the first phase of HPGNCM for nonconvex problems under the metric \(q\)-subregularity condition with \(q > 1\).
 In contrast, the iteration and computational complexity of the proximal gradient-Newton-CG method for identifying a weak \((\varepsilon, \varepsilon^{\frac{1}{2}})\)-2o point are \(\mathcal{O}(\varepsilon^{-\frac{3}{2}})\) and \(\widetilde{\mathcal{O}}(\varepsilon^{-\frac{7}{4}})\) with high probability, respectively.
-The latter result is consistent with the analysis of the Newton-CG method for unconstrained optimization~\cite{RNW20} and the projected Newton-CG method for bounded constrained optimization~\cite{XW23}.
-We establish local superlinear convergence rate for the first phase of PGN2CM.
-For nonconvex problems, this result holds under an approximate of the metric \(q\)-subregularity condition with \(q > 1\); for convex problem, the result holds with \(q = 1\).
+The latter result is consistent with the analysis of the Newton-CG method for unconstrained optimization~\cite{RNW20} and the projected Newton-CG method for bound-constrained optimization~\cite{XW23}.
+We establish the local superlinear convergence rate for the first phase of PGN2CM.
+For nonconvex problems, this result holds under an approximation of the metric \(q\)-subregularity condition with \(q > 1\); for convex problems, the result holds with \(q = 1\).